-VICA Celebrates Housing, Energy, Technology Legislative Wins for San Fernando Valley Businesses
+VICA Celebrates Wins for San Fernando Valley Businesses

-Van Nuys, Calif. – As California legislators voted on hundreds of bills during the last week of the legislative session this year, the Valley Industry and Commerce Association (VICA) successfully advocated on a number of priority bills for the business community.
-VICA was pleased that 74 percent of the bills VICA advocated on in the Legislature were successful, including bills that VICA supported which were sent to the Governor and VICA-opposed bills which failed to pass out of the Legislature.
+Van Nuys, Calif. – Sunday was the deadline for Governor Jerry Brown to act on bills passed by the Legislature this year.
+The Valley Industry and Commerce Association (VICA) was pleased that 70 percent of the bills VICA tracked on the Governor’s desk were successful, including bills that VICA supported which were signed and VICA-opposed bills which were vetoed.

-The Los Angeles 2028 Olympic and Paralympic Games will be secured thanks to the successful passage of AB 132, which will protect Los Angeles from cost overruns.
+The Los Angeles 2028 Olympic and Paralympic Games will be secured thanks to the enactment of AB 132, which will protect Los Angeles from cost overruns.